waffleau/angular_rails_seo/README.md

 ### AngularJS
-All you need to do is require the module `angular-rails-seo`.
+Using sprockets, import `//= require "angular-rails-seo", and then load the module `angular-rails-seo`.
 All routing information will then be automatically applied.